California University of PA Financial Aid Office

 In most situations you can speak with our knowledgeable Financial Aid window/phone staff on demand.
 For more complex Financial Aid situations, we have an on-call counselor available during normal business office hours.
 Appointments are available but not required.

-Global Online students should refer to the Office of Web Based Programs Contact Information for Financial Aid assistance.
+Global Online students should refer to the Office of Web Based Programs' Financial Aid page for assistance.

 FAFSA Completion Help is Available